How to get from Sukhothai to Chiang Mai?

-If you are staying in Old Sukhothai center, you can depart from the Win Tour office.
+If you are staying in Old Sukhothai centre, you can depart from the Win Tour office.
 Buses depart from the Sukhothai Bus terminal and pick up passengers at the office.

 Win Tour Bus

-- Departs from the Sukhothai Bus Terminal, located 2km northwest of the New Sukhothai city center
+- Departs from the Sukhothai Bus Terminal, located 2km northwest of the New Sukhothai city centre

 - Arrives at the Arcade Bus Station in Chiang Mai, located 5km northeast of the Old City